OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 1757 0x000595e4 0x000595e4  23  24 () ascii _OBJC_CLASS_$_WKWebView
 ```

 Alternatively you can also search for known methods of these WebView classes.
-For example, search for the method used to initialize a WKWebView ([`init(frame:configuration:)`](https://developer.apple.com/documentation/webkit/wkwebview/1414998-init)):
+For example, search for the method used to initialize a WKWebView ([`init(frame:configuration:)`](https://developer.apple.com/documentation/webkit/wkwebview/1414998-init "WKWebView init(frame:configuration:)")):

 ```
 $ rabin2 -zzq ./WheresMyBrowser | egrep "WKWebView.*frame"